verdurin/pbdagcon/README.md

     # build pbdagcon executable (Makefile fetches boost headers)
     make
-    # You already have boost headers
+    # or, if you already have boost headers
     make boost=<path to headers>

     # build and run unit tests
+    # THIS IS CURRENTLY BROKEN. -cdunn
-    make check
+    ###make check

     # usage
     cd src/cpp